 - Cross database queries using three or four part names.
 (Read-only cross-database queries are supported by using elastic database query.)

 - Cross database ownership chaining, TRUSTWORTHY setting

 - Data Collector

 - Features related to database file placement, size, and database files which are automatically managed by Microsoft Azure.

 - Features that relate to high availability which is managed through your Microsoft Azure account: backup, restore, AlwaysOn, database mirroring, log shipping, recovery modes.
 For more information, see Azure SQL Database Backup and Restore.

-- Features that rely upon the log reader: Replication, Change Data Capture.
+- Features that rely upon the log reader running on SQL Database: Push Replication, Change Data Capture.